jaishwalsourabh/Web-Scrape-Bot/README.md

 # Web-Scrape-Bot
+Web scrapping program
 ----------------
-A Web-Scrapping-Bot that scrapes Finance Website Data and Automate Mailing Daily 🤖
+A Web-Scraping-Bot that scrapes Finance Website Data and Automate Mailing Daily 🤖